Latest on the spread of coronavirus around the world

 - Six people in the Seattle area have died of illness caused by the virus, prompting health officials to plan new containment measures, ranging from possible school closings to temporary quarantine housing for mildly ill homeless patients.

-- A man who lives in a New York suburb and works in Manhattan tested positive bringing the total confirmed cases in the state to two, Governor Andrew Cuomo said on Tuesday.
+- A New York man tested positive for the novel coronavirus, bringing the total of confirmed cases in the state to two, officials said on Tuesday, as the number of infections in the United States rose above 100.

 - Pakistan reported a new coronavirus case, bringing the total to five in the south Asian nation since last week, while neighbour India on Monday reported three more cases, including an Italian national.